daedalus-systems/MercuryBookingAPI/README.md

 ## 2023/11/13
 ### Entertainment
   * Added SearchEvents endpoint.
-  * TicketsAvailable is now nullable in GetPerformanceAvailabilitiesResponse, **null indicating unlimited** amount of tickets availability for the Priceband.
+  * TicketsAvailable is now nullable in GetPerformanceAvailabilitiesResponse, **null indicating unlimited** amount of tickets available for the Priceband.
 (SupplierPerformanceAvailabilities/AvailabilityDetails/TicketTypes/PriceBands/TicketsAvailable)

 ### BookingFlow
   * BookingDetails has been extended with EntertainmentProductOptions for entertainment specific details.
 (BookingDetailsResponseItems/BookingComponentDetails/EntertainmentProductOptions)